What is loneliness?

 Because loneliness is so common, it makes sense that there are also lots and lots of different reasons why people feel lonely.
 Here are a few of the main ones:

-- Technology.
-Ever felt like even though all your friends are one tap of a button away, you’re still not really connected to them?
+- Feeling distant from friends.
+Ever felt like even though all of your friends are one tap of a button away, you’re still not really connected to them?
 Don’t worry: this is a very common feeling.
-Even though the internet can bring us closer, it can also make us feel like we’re not really talking to our friends, and can leave us feeling lost and alone.

 - Not fitting in.
 Maybe you have different interests to the people at your school.
-Maybe they think the things that you love are strange.
 Or maybe you just dress differently.
 In any case, feeling like you don’t fit can make the symptoms of loneliness even worse, and can mean it’s even more difficult to meet friends and feel connected.

 - Looking after a parent or sibling.
 Being the primary carer for someone close to you who is sick or has a disability can often make you feel like you have the weight of the world on your shoulders.
 After all, a lot of your friends won’t know what it’s like to have a brother with Down’s syndrome, or a mother with bipolar, so being a carer can leave you feeling like you can’t really talk to people – let alone have them over for dinner or a sleepover.